jertel/elastabot/README.md

 ## Kubernetes

 Elastabot was originally written for installation into a Kubernetes cluster via Helm.
-A chart is pending acceptance into the Kubernetes master chart repository.
+A chart is available in the official Kubernetes chart repository: https://github.com/kubernetes/charts/tree/master/stable/elastabot